nirtamir2/talks/2025-06-26/src/slides.md

 Even when we know something might fail, the catch block gives us only unknown.

-So we’re back to the old JavaScript problem — but this time, with errors.
+So we’re back to the old JavaScript problems — but this time, with errors.

 No type safety.
 No compiler help.